 Wrapping It Up

-Now that you have learned to trim the fat parts from your brisket, you can easily cook mouthwatering and tasty brisket for you.
+Now that you have learned how to trim a brisket, you can easily cook mouthwatering and tasty brisket for you.
 Just follow the instructions closely, and then you won’t face any problems.